berik-99/LogMQ/Docs/Sketchboard.md

 Feel free to use this space to organize thoughts and planning related to LogMQ development.

-## New logmq commandline descriptions:
+## New LogMQ commandline descriptions:

 ### Plugin